 Our tiny house catalogue includes many different floor plans for different lifestyles.
 These houses can be customized to the buyer’s specifications.
 Customizations include your choice of materials, fixtures, and finishes and do not include changes to the blueprints of the tiny house.

-Tiny houses on wheels have to be able to fit under bridges when they’re traveling on the road– most of our designs are at the maximum height of 13 1/2′.
+Tiny houses on wheels have to be able to fit under bridges when they’re traveling on the road– our tiny houses have a maximum height of 13 1/2′.

 The Arcadia Tiny House, 20′ long with a 4′ long porch